Creating Consistency across many PowerPoint files

 At 280 pages, the presentation was packed with mind-numbing clutter and graphical inconsistencies.
 So marketing director Wes Campbell engaged The Presentation Team to create a page-for-page enhancement that would improve audience attentiveness and retention.

 Our first task was to assess the time (and subsequent costs) involved in undertaking this behemoth project.
-Just scrolling through the presentation at the rate of one key per second would take nearly 5 minutes.
-Since the project was far more textual than graphical, we set a development time “window” of 10 minutes per page plus 20 minutes for designing each of the 9 sections’ templates.
+Just scrolling through the presentation at the rate of one key per second would take nearly five minutes.
+Since the project was far more textual than graphical, we set a development time “window” of 10 minutes per page plus 20 minutes for designing each of the nine sections’ templates.
 At that pace, it would take approximately 50 hours to complete the project.
-And with a deadline just 7 days away, there was little time for error.
+And with a deadline just one week away, there was little time for error.

 We continued the enhancement over multiple passes, first ensuring the typography was consistent and reformatted with Arial (from Times Roman).
 Then, using guides, grids, and align/distribute, we positioned all the elements to provide uniformity across pages.
 We relocated the title text from the page body to the top title block.
 Then tweaked the graphs and tables, eliminating most border lines for a cleaner look and choosing colors that complemented the overall image.
 To optimize presenter pacing, we used a simple wipe screen transition and eliminated all builds and animation.